douglatornell/2013-09-26-ubc/lessons/ubc-shell/intro_to_shell_JAG.md

 ### Duration: 10 minutes.

 We now know how to explore files and directories, but how do we create them in the first place?
-Let's go back to Vlad's home directory, /users/Julia, and use `ls -F` to see what it contains:
+Let's go back to Julia's home directory, /users/Julia, and use `ls -F` to see what it contains:

 $ pwd
 /users/Julia